matrix-org/matrix-rust-sdk/CONTRIBUTING.md

 [README](./testing/matrix-sdk-integration-testing/README.md) to easily set up a synapse for testing purposes.

+## Commit messages and PR title guidelines

+Ideally, a PR should have a *proper title*, with *atomic logical commits*, and each commit should have a *good commit message*.

+An *atomic logical commit* is one that is ideally small, can be compiled in isolation, and pass tests.
+This is useful to make the review process easier (help your reviewer), but also when running bisections, helping identifying which commit introduced a regression.

+A *good commit message* should be composed of:

+- a hint to which area/feature is related by the commit
+- a short description that would give sufficient context for a reviewer to guess what the commit is about.

+Examples of commit messages that aren't so useful:

+- “add new method“
+- “enhance performance“
+- “fix receipts“

+Examples of good commit messages:

+- “ffi: add new method `frobnicate_the_foos`”
+- “indexeddb: break up the request inside `get_inbound_group_sessions`”
+- “read_receipts: store receipts locally, fixing #12345”

+A *proper PR title* would be a one-liner summary of the changes in the PR, following the same guidelines of a good commit message.

+(An additional bad example of a bad PR title would be `mynickname/branch name`, that is, just the branch name.)

+Having good commit messages and PR titles help easing the reviews too, scanning the `git log` of the project, and writing the [*This week in Matrix*](https://matrix.org/category/this-week-in-matrix/) updates for the SDK.

 ## Sign off

 In order to have a concrete record that your contribution is intentional